 Your Mails Will Now be Materialistic

-As you open the app, you will be greeted with your mails arranged in card like fashion, not too different from the design language of Google Now.
+As you open the app, you will be greeted with your emails arranged in a card-like fashion, not too different from the design language of Google Now.
 Tap on the red ‘+’ button and you will get a neat animation with the buttons for composing a new email or sending one to your most recent recipients.
-Touch any of the bundle headings, and another animation will open the pop-up of the related mails of that bundle.
+Touch any of the bundle headings, and another animation will open the pop-up of the related emails of that bundle.
 To access Inbox on your computer, just type in the following URL: http://inbox.google.com/

 A Peek is All You Need

-In terms of productivity, the greatest advantage here, is that you don’t really need to open up any of your mails which Google thinks are significant for you.
-These mails will appear in a card like fashion with the important info right there for you to see.
-This might be really helpful for people whose mailbox is a lot busy, since they won’t need to open up the mails individually.
+In terms of productivity, the greatest advantage here is that you don’t really need to open up any of your emails which Google thinks are significant for you.
+These emails will appear in a card like fashion with the important info right there for you to see.
+This might be really helpful for people whose mailbox is a lot busy since they won’t need to open up the emails individually.
 If your mail has a link to a Youtube video or even attached file, it will be shown right there on your main screen within a card for that mail!

 Another great tool here is what Google is calling ‘bundles’.
-What this essentially does, is that it keeps all similar mails in their specific categories or bundles, hence sorting your mailbox for you.
+What this essentially does, is that it keeps all similar emails in their specific categories or bundles, hence sorting your mailbox for you.
 There are certain pre-defined bundles like Social, Promos, Forums, Finance, Travel, etc. and you can create your own bundles too.
-Thus, Google will categorize these mails based on their source and its own knowledge graph.
+Thus, Google will categorize these emails based on its source and its own knowledge graph.

 Love it Or Hate it, It’s the Google Way